adiaholic/gsoc2020/README.md

 ### Welcome to my GSoC 2020 project page.

 XMPP protocols are the base protocols for instant messaging and presence.
 It stands for eXtensible Messaging and Presence Protocol.
-Applications using XMPP make use of either of the three transports: TCP, Bidirectional-streams Over Synchronous(BOSH) and websocket transport.
+Applications using XMPP make use of either of the three transports: TCP, Bidirectional-streams Over Synchronous HTTP (BOSH) and websocket transport.
 Ignite Realtime's Smack already has support for TCP and BOSH based connections.
 And my job was to add websocket support to Smack.

+XMPP on web through BOSH faces issues like long polling.
+The WebSocket protocol enables two-way communication between a client and a server, using TCP at the application layer.
+So in a way, the websocket transport uses the goodness of TCP and overcomes the issues which are seen in BOSH.
+However, the information shared between resources is still the same, the only difference will be in the underlying transport.
+Use of websockets support browser based clients.

 ## XEP-0156: Discovering Alternative XMPP Connection Methods